Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study

 \section{Conclusion}

-In this paper, a comprehensive study of SC/MC modulations for THz communications is conducted.
-The analyses and simulation results demonstrate that the candidate 5G WFs (filtered-based OFDM, such as OQAM/FBMC) are not suitable for future B5G/6G networks because of the increased PAPR and complexity.
-Furthermore, CP-OFDM and SC-FDE share similar characteristics: good SE, moderate E2E latency, high UM-MIMO compatibility, acceptable to high OOB emissions (without any additional pulse-shaping), and relatively low implementation complexity (especially with a single-tap ZF/MMSE equalizer).
+In this paper, a comprehensive study of SC/MC waveforms for THz communications is conducted.
+The analysis and simulation results demonstrate that the candidate 5G waveforms (filtered-based OFDM, such as OQAM/FBMC) are not suitable for future B5G/6G networks because of the increased PAPR and complexity.
+Furthermore, CP-OFDM and SC-FDE share similar characteristics: good SE, moderate TTI latency, high UM-MIMO compatibility, acceptable to high OOB emissions (without any additional pulse-shaping), and relatively low implementation complexity (especially with a single-tap ZF/MMSE equalizer).
 SC-FDE is shown to be less robust to uncorrelated Gaussian PHN, but it results in low PAPR and high robustness to THz beam split.
-DFT-s-OFDM is further shown to offer low PAPR and high robustness to both THz PHN and beam split at a slight increase in complexity.
-Finally, OTFS is illustrated to achieve high SE, low E2E latency, good PAPR characteristics, low implementation complexity, and high robustness to THz impairments, but it suffers from high OOB emissions and low robustness to the THz Gaussian PHN model.
-OTFS is proved to outperform all other WFs in doubly-selective channels.
-In a nutshell, the findings of this work recommend the use of DFT-s-OFDM and OTFS in B5G/6G sub-THz/THz communications; CP-OFDM can still be used in sub-THz indoor scenarios (TIV-FSC).

-In future work, other relevant performance metrics can be considered.
-For instance, researchers should study the WF robustness to asynchronous access, synchronization procedures in the presence of both STO and CFO, wideband IQI, PA non-linear distortion, multi-user scheduling, and flexible resource allocation.
-Joint sensing and communication (JSC) metrics should also be designed.
-Novel studies illustrate the benefits of using DFT-s-OFDM, with some modifications, for JSC~\cite{wu2021sensing}; OTFS-enabled JSC is yet to be studied.
+DFT-s-OFDM is further shown to offer low PAPR and high robustness to both THz PHN and beam split.
+Finally, DFT-s-OTFS is illustrated to achieve high SE, low TTI latency, good PAPR characteristics, and high robustness to THz impairments.
+However, these advantages come at the price of increased equalization complexity, which opens important future research directions.
+Furthermore, DFT-s-OTFS and OTFS outperform all other waveforms in doubly-selective channels.
+In a nutshell, the findings of this work recommend the use of DFT-s-OFDM and DFT-s-OTFS in B5G/6G sub-THz/THz communications; CP-OFDM can still be used in sub-THz indoor scenarios (TIV-FSC).
+Other relevant performance metrics can be considered in future works.
+For instance, researchers should study the waveform robustness to asynchronous access, synchronization procedures in the presence of both STO and CFO, wideband IQI, PA non-linear distortion, multi-user scheduling, and flexible resource allocation.